 Description of the socio-economic environment on a macro level such as GDP, household income of the NUTS2 area, or research, innovation spending within the area that affect more closely to the research and academic tuition environment.

 Computer use data, which is derived from various European surveys about home, work, school access to broadband internet, use of the internet for banking, purchase of paid book and other content, reading news, or the opposite, the size of population who has no access to computers or the internet.

+Cultural access and participation variable data, such as visiting a public library at least once a year, reading a book at least once a year, and not visiting public libraries more often because of perceived low quality local supply.

 The richness of the European dataset allowed us to purse a deductive modelling strategy, and in addition use advanced statistical methods to explore new patterns in the data.